 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 III. curriculum vitae including relevant work experience and list of publications,

 b.
-The successful applicant will be awarded the Scholarship on the nomination of a selection committee comprising five members, of whom three are female members.
-The members of the selection committee are:
+The successful applicant will be awarded the Scholarship on the nomination of a selection committee including:

 I. the Head of School of Sydney School of Education and Social Work or their nominated delegate, and

 II. at least two other academics in the Sydney School of Education and of Social Work.

 a.
 The Scholarship is valued at up to $6,000 per annum and is tenable for one year only.

 b.
 The Scholarship value will be paid as a lump sum payment on receipt of the Scholarship Acceptance Form.